Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 The relevant medical committee of the National health system releases a document that certifies the disability and the consequent right to benefit from the support measures foreseen by the legislation in force.
 This document is a precondition to start the administrative procedures for school inclusion.

 Following the disability evaluation, a Functioning profile is released according to the criteria of the bio-psychosocial model of the International Classification of Functioning, Disability and Health (ICF) adopted by the World Health Organisation (WHO).
-The support measures for pupils with disabilities are then selected on the basis of the Functioning profile and the Individualised education plan (PEI).
+This profile:

 The Individualised educational plan describes the interventions planned for pupils/ students with disabilities in a given period.